Rain0832/Rain0832/README.md

 - 👋 Hi, I’m @Rain0832
-- 👀 I’m interested in Web-Dev, Software-Dev, AI-Model...
+- 👀 I’m interested in Cpp-Dev, Software-Dev...
 - 🌱 I’m currently learning everything about program。
 - 💞️ I’m looking to finding some like-minded friends to learn programming and software development together.
 - 📫 How to reach me : My Google eamil: rainrain45032@gmail.com.